naman22a/4-protein-sequence-classification/README.md

-# 🧬 Structural Protein Sequences Classification
+# 🧬 Protein Sequences Classification

 This project explores the application of **Machine Learning (ML)**, **Deep Learning (DL)**, and **Transfer Learning (TL)** techniques to classify **structural protein sequences**.
 By treating protein sequences like natural language, we leverage NLP-inspired approaches to identify and classify structural types based on sequence patterns.